-NZ First Foundation saga: Greens break silence on 'chilling' photos of journalists
+Greens break silence on NZ First Foundation saga and 'chilling' photos of journalists

 National Party leader Simon Bridges said there remained many unanswered questions about the "chilling" photos.

-"It beggars belief to think that somehow by chance these journalists were photographed with Lester Gray and the photos somehow found their way onto a blog."
+"It beggars belief to think that somehow by chance these journalists were photographed with Lester Gray and the photos somehow found their way onto a blog.

-if the National Party had been involved in such a thing, Labour and the Greens would be shouting from the rooftops.
+"If the National Party had been involved in such a thing, Labour and the Greens would be shouting from the rooftops.

 "The Prime Minister appears to be hiding.
 Her silence is damning.
 Has she asked who took the photos, did they pay for it, and how did they end up on the blog?"